328.11 KB pdf

 To ensure the community is grown in a manageable way, and to enable the members to contribute to its evolving shape and design, opportunities to join Q are being phased across different parts of the UK.

-In November we will work with the North East and North Cumbria, West of England and South West AHSN regions to promote and attract people to join the Q community.
+The next phase will start in early November.
+We are partnering with the North East and North Cumbria, West of England and South West AHSN regions to promote and attract people to join the Q community.

-In February 2017, we will be looking for people in Scotland (through Health Improvement Scotland) and the Improvement Academy, UCLP, North West Coast and the Midlands AHSN regions.
+In February 2017, we will be looking for people in Scotland (through Health Improvement Scotland) and the Improvement Academy in Yorkshire and Humber, UCLP, North West Coast and the Midlands AHSN regions.

 People in Wales and Northern Ireland as well as other areas of England will be able to join from May 2017.
 We will be partnering with HSC Safety Forum in Northern Ireland, Public Health Wales, and the Kent Surry and Sussex, Health Innovation Network (South London), Greater Manchester, East Midlands, Eastern, West of England, Imperial College Health Partners, Wessex and Oxford AHSN region.